Susan Lamb named new president of DVC

 “My last four years at City College of San Francisco gave me the opportunity to learn and grow as a leader,” said Lamb.
 “And I know I am prepared to lead DVC.”

 Review and approval of Lamb’s contract will begin on Dec.
-14 by the 4CD board.
+14 by the district board.

+Lamb wrote, “I felt that I wanted to work at a college that more closely aligned with my values and goals.
+To me, Diablo Valley College represents these same values.”

 Leave a Comment